THE #1 REGRET OF THE DYING

 For many years, Bronnie Ware, a palliative care nurse, took care of people during their final three to twelve weeks to live.
 During this time, by far the most common regret she heard was that people wished they had had the courage to live a life true to themselves, not the life others had expected of them.

-Think about that.
+Take a moment to think about that.
 The #1 regret of people in their final days was that they didn’t live a life true to themselves.

 “Be yourself; everyone else is already taken.”—Oscar Wilde